- Nice eBook Creation (Distributed)

 eBook Tips on Distribution

-Here is a little more about why you’d want the Kindle Best-Seller ranking and how to get it.
+Here is a little more about why you’d want the Kindle Best-Seller ranking and how to get it (external link: Kindlepreneur).

-SERIOUS MULTI-TITLE AUTHOR?
-You can elect to subscribe to niche eBook sales research at K-lytics.com ($37-47 pm) or try the affordable Publisher Rocket system by Kindlepreneur (for US$97).
-That link is to his VIP page, so has a lot of freebies too.
+You can elect to subscribe to niche eBook sales research at K-lytics.com (US$37-47 p.m.) or… try the Publisher Rocket system by Kindlepreneur (for once-off US$97).
+Check out Dave Cheeson’s Kindlepreneur freebies once you’re on his free newsletter list.

 If you want the widest distribution for eBooks, you can elect to use an aggregator like Smashwords or Draft2Digital.
 These necessitate an hour’s setup and checking of files yourself.
 For a first-timer, I recommend Draft2Digital, with its simpler wizard to pass (a wizard is an automated eBook converter that is on their site).